Pulses at the Cornerstone of Healthy Mediterranean Diets

 Tips for Powering Up on Pulses

 “We have so many reasons to eat pulses, but why don’t we?” asks Jenny Chandler, author of Pulse: Truly Modern Recipes for Beans, Chickpeas, and Lentils, to Tempt Meat Eaters and Vegetarians Alike.
-She shares the following tips to help your clients embrace pulses as part of a healthful Mediterranean eating style and beyond.
+She shares the following tips to help you embrace pulses as part of a healthful Mediterranean eating style and beyond.

-5. Get Inspiration.
+- Get Inspiration.
 The Mediterranean diet is rich in a variety of flavorful dishes inspired by pulses.

-6. Join the Plant-Based Movement.
+- Join the Plant-Based Movement.
 Pulses are perfectly poised to replace animal proteins more often as part of the growing flexitarian movement, which sees people reduce animal protein consumption in lieu of more plant proteins.
 “If you look at the Mediterranean diet, you can see there is nothing new about the flexitarian diet, they have been eating this diet for a thousand years,” says Chandler.